 The program is located on Chiang Mai University's SuanSak campus, approximately five kilometers west of the city center.
-Chiang Mai University (CMU) is home to over 40,000 students and has four campuses.
-Set against the dramatic backdrop of Doi Suthep Mountain, the campus occupies more than six hundred acres with a reservoir and beautiful vegetation.
-The campus offers free electric shuttles for students and the surrounding neighborhood has many coffee shops, stores, banks, and restaurants, for easy access.
+Chiang Mai University (CMU) is home to more than 40,000 students and has four campuses.
+The university is set against the dramatic backdrop of Doi Suthep Mountain and the campus occupies more than 600 acres with a reservoir and beautiful vegetation.
+The campus offers free electric shuttles for students.
+The surrounding neighborhood has many coffee shops, stores, banks, and restaurants for easy access.